 We often view battling a substance use disorder as a personal experience.
 But as anyone who has loved someone struggling with substance use will tell you, addiction can take a toll on family members and friends.
 It is devastating watching someone you care for struggle with addiction.

 At Cardinal Recovery, we understand the difficulties those struggling with addiction and their loved ones face.
-We are located in Franklin, Indiana, but proudly serve patients from across the United States.
+We are located in South Bend, Indiana, but proudly serve patients from across the United States.

 Who Is Affected By Substance Use Addiction?